Robot-Will/Stino/README.md

 ### New Version (Dev Version)

-Stino is a [Sublime Text](http://www.sublimetext.com) plugin, which provides an [Arduino](http://arduino.cc) environement for creating, editing, compiling and uploading sketches.
+Stino is a [Sublime Text](http://www.sublimetext.com) plugin, which provides an [Arduino](http://arduino.cc) environment for creating, editing, compiling and uploading sketches.
 The plugin was written by Robot Will in 2012-2014.
 If you have any ideas or suggestions, leave a message for me.
 Thanks.

 ## Requirements